Haltroy/gamerun/README.md

 Currently only intended for Nvidia users with Nvidia's drivers (both propriety and open-sourced) with just switcherooctl as a backup solution.
 However, any request to add support for AMD and Intel or Nouveau is welcomed.

+# IMPORTANT

+I decided to make this script into an actual full-fledged application where you can even edit stuff (enabling/disabling components or changing their configuration) per app via GUI.
+The development of that version will continue on [GitLab](https://gitlab.com/Haltroy) (currently I haven't started it so here's my profile instead).
+App will be Linux only (just like this script).

+This script should still work, except there won't be any updates on it starting now (not like there are people use this shit and actually reading this anyways).

 # INSTALLATION

 1. Clone the repository with `git clone https://github.com/haltroy/gamerun.git` or [Download ZIP](https://github.com/Haltroy/gamerun/archive/refs/heads/main.zip)
-2. On Arch Linux (and Arch-based distributions), use `makepkg -si` to install it directly or copy the `gamerun` script to either:
+2. On Arch Linux (and Arch-based distributions), use `makepkg -si` to install it directly or (for all distributions) copy the `gamerun` script to either:
     - `/bin`: `# cp gamerun /bin` (Requires privileges)
     - `/usr/bin`: `# cp gamerun /bin` (Requires privileges)